LineageOS/lineage_wiki/pages/glossary.md

 - A term describing that an OS has no software parts from, or that attempt to connect to Google
 - LineageOS is not explicitly degoogled, we simply don't ship [GApps](#gapps) due to licensing

+#### Factory reset

+- Despite the name containing "factory", performing such a reset is returning the device into a state "without user modifications", not back to the [Stock ROM](#stock-rom)

 #### Firmware

 - Included in the [Stock ROM](#stock-rom) - A layer of software required to allow the OS to interface with the hardware